marvin10036/rswe_wallpaper_engine/README.md

 xfconf-query -c xfce4-desktop -l | grep last-image
 ```

-This is gonna return the path to all your workspaces.
+This is gonna return all the paths to all your workspaces.
 Grab the one that you're gonna use.
 Notice that the path doesn't have trailing forward slashes (/).
 You should keep it that way, as putting a forward slash on the end causes abnormal behaviour on the program.
 This will be placed as the argument for the `-m` flag.

 ### Running the script